feltcute/ModdingDocsMGD/Doc/Manual/Locations/Additions.rst

     "Events": ["NewEvent"],

 Appends to the existing array.
-Leave a blank string in the array if you don't intend to use it.
+Leave a blank :term:`string` in the :term:`array` if you don't intend to use it.

 Duplicates are checked for and ignored, avoiding mod conflicts.